KennethWilke/tt06-cdc-fifo/docs/info.md

 ## How to test

-Hold `write_reset` and `read_reset` low while running the clock for a bit to reset, then raise to initialize the module.
+Hold `write_reset` and `read_reset` LOW while running the clock for a bit to reset, then raise to initialize the module.

 ### Writing to the FIFO